Natalie Dormer: 2017–present: Other ventures and current work

+In 2026, Dormer played The Duchess of York in the television drama The Lady.
+Rod Liddle of The Sunday Times described her performance as excellent, although he wrote that "an intelligence shines out of her eyes that I have never espied in Ferguson herself".
+Dormer donated her fee to charity, saying, “Since completing the project, new information has come to light that makes it impossible for me to reconcile my values with Sarah Ferguson’s behaviour, which I believe is inexcusable.
+For that reason, I will not be taking part in the promotion of the project.
+In keeping with my commitment to the wellbeing of children.”

 Personal life

 Dormer began a relationship with director Anthony Byrne in 2007 after meeting on the set of The Tudors.
 They became engaged in 2011.
 The couple collaborated on In Darkness.
 They ended their relationship in 2018.

 Since 2018, Dormer has been in a relationship with English actor David Oakes, whom she met while appearing in Venus in Fur.
 She gave birth to their first daughter in January 2021.
 The couple entered into a civil partnership in February 2023 in Bath, Somerset.
 Dormer and Oakes have two daughters.